 “The NEC ACR project had to delay the majority of its implementation due to the ongoing COVID-19 pandemic,” said NATCA’s Joey Tinsley, co-lead of Performance Based Navigation (PBN) for the Eastern service area.
 “A majority of the NEC ACR Project requires face-to-face training, which is not possible to accomplish under the COVID-19 pandemic conditions.”

 Tinsley noted there are still some routes and procedures that can be implemented in the near-term, since they require minimal training.
-“These include the KRDU departure and arrival procedures, which are now slated to publish on Feb.
-25, 2021,” he said.
+“These include the KRDU departure and arrival procedures,” he said.
 “In addition, there are eight Q-Route publications, 11 J-Route removals, and a few STARs that will be published on their original schedule.
 However, the remainder of the project will be implemented in the fall of 2021.”